-Mayor David Ward, Helen Bacon, David Hayes, Dan Williams, J. Spencer Gustafson, Gary Nault, Seth Wiederanders, Kirsten Reeths [Meets at the call of the Chairperson]
+Mayor David Ward, Helen Bacon, Dennis Statz, Dan Williams, J. Spencer Gustafson, Gary Nault, Seth Wiederanders, Kirsten Reeths [Meets at the call of the Chairperson]

 This committee of the Common Council performs all duties of the board of public works required by the general charter law.
 They also look after all the streets and public places in the city and all such other duties as may be required or prescribed from time to time by the council.